minprog/programmeren-1/problems/hello/index.md

     ls

-You should see just `hello.c`.
+You should see just git `hello.c`.
 That's because you've just listed the files in that same folder, this time using a command-line interface (CLI), using just your keyboard, rather than the graphical user interface (GUI) represented by that folder icon.
 In particular, you *executed* (i.e., ran) a command called `ls`, which is shorthand for "list."
 (It's such a frequently used command that its authors called it just `ls` to save keystrokes.)
 Make sense?

 ## Compiling programs